PapenfussLab/proteindj/README.md

 monomer_denovo {
     params {
         design_mode = 'monomer_denovo'
-        rfd_contigs = "[80-80]"
+        design_length = "60-80"
         seq_method = 'fampnn'
         pred_method = 'boltz'
     }
 }
 ```

-In this example, Nextflow will use all of the default parameter values from the params section except for `design_mode`, `rfd_contigs`, `seq_method` and `pred_method` (in this case to generate a de novo monomer 80 residues in length with RFdiffusion, Full-Atom MPNN and Boltz-2).
+In this example, Nextflow will use all of the default parameter values from the params section except for `design_mode`, `design_length`, `seq_method` and `pred_method` (in this case to generate a de novo monomer 60-80 residues in length with RFdiffusion, Full-Atom MPNN and Boltz-2).
 You can use profiles by adding the `-profile` flag. e.g.

 `nextflow run main.nf -profile monomer_denovo`